When we talk about suicide, we tend to focus on prevention – or mourning those that we have lost to suicide.

 We, as a culture, need to recognize that attempt survivors are in every community – and then we need to behave accordingly.

-We need to speak compassionately about suicide not only because it’s the right thing to do (duh, suicide jokes are never funny), but because triggering survivors is another way that we both invisibilize and marginalize them.
+We need to speak compassionately about suicide not only because it’s the right thing to do (suicide jokes are never funny, especially when they aren’t coming from folks who have lived it), but because triggering survivors is another way that we both invisibilize and marginalize them.

 We assume that survivors aren’t around, and thus we say things that we wouldn’t otherwise say to someone who has been through it.